Environment, Water & Health

 Introduction

-In general, all FPFK Environmental projects works towards improving forest cover, water harvesting, efficient solid and liquid waste management and general environmental conservation.
+The church involved in improving forest cover, water harvesting, efficient solid and liquid waste management and general environmental conservation.

 Waste bin in Narok